 How long before I can exercise post surgery?

-Discuss with your Surgeon but generally a minimum 4 weeks post-surgery for very light exercise.
+Discuss with your Surgeon but generally, a minimum of four weeks post-surgery for very light exercise.
 NO underwater submerging for long periods of time is recommended.
 If your suture sites become wet, you must dry them immediately.
 Other activities such as shopping or sedentary non-physical work such as office work can usually be undertaken after 7 days.
 Your support garment is to be worn as instructed by your Surgeon.

 Will I get scars from a Breast Lift?